Supply Chains & Logistics Stage

 General Business Address: 2302, COFCO Tower, 262 Gloucester Road, Causeway Bay, Hong Kong

-In an era of heightened geopolitical uncertainty, supply chains face unprecedented risks, from trade disruptions to regulatory shifts and global conflicts.
-This session will explore strategies and best practices for building resilient supply chain risk management frameworks.
-Industry leaders will share insights on diversifying supplier networks, leveraging technology for real-time risk monitoring, and adopting agile decision-making processes.
-Attendees will learn how to anticipate geopolitical challenges, mitigate vulnerabilities, and ensure business continuity.
-Discover actionable approaches to strengthen supply chain resilience, enhance adaptability, and maintain operational stability in a volatile global landscape.
-Ideal for professionals seeking to future-proof their supply chains against geopolitical risks.
+In an era of heightened geopolitical uncertainty, supply chains face unprecedented pressure, from trade disruptions to regulatory shifts and global conflicts, all while trying to maintain focus on climate targets.
+This session will explore how brands and suppliers can best collaborate to maintain momentum on decarbonization against a challenging global backdrop.
+Industry leaders will share insights on how they driving climate action while dealing with topics such as tariffs, shifting sourcing strategies, and rapidly changing global climate and sustainability regulation.
+Discover actionable approaches to strengthen supply chain resilience, enhance adaptability, and maintain progress on climate targets in a volatile global landscape.
+Ideal for professionals seeking to future-proof their supply chain decarbonization programs against geopolitical risks.

 Learnings